NobodyGitsMyPuns/wifi_midi_server_esp32/Readme.md

 The ESP32 MIDI WiFi Server is designed to handle MIDI files, allowing you to manage them wirelessly.
 The server exposes a REST API that can be accessed via HTTP to perform various operations on the MIDI files stored on the ESP32.

+## Config
+The config_template.h shows the two config variable need.
+Create a config.h file in the same folder as config_templage.h and copy the contents.
+Then set the SSID to your network and password accordingly.

 ## Features

 - **File Upload**: Upload MIDI files to the ESP32.